Cheesebaron/Cheesebaron.MvxPlugins/README.md

 * Xamarin.iOS
 * Xamarin.iOS (Classic)

+This is profile 259.
 There are two additional targets: Windows 8, Windows Phone 8.1.
 You need the Windows Phone 8.1 to reference DLL's in that SDK.
 You don't have the option not to also include Windows 8.

-Note that when selecting the PCL targets, you are not really able to pick every possible combination, for example you can select Windows 8.1 instead of
-Windows 8 but you get Windows 8 because they support the same interfaces, but primarily because there really is only a limited set of standard profiles to choose from.
+When selecting the PCL targets, you are not really able to check every possible combination, for example you can select Windows 8.1 instead of Windows 8 but you get Windows 8 because they the interfaces are identical, but primarily because there really is only a limited set of standard profiles to choose from.
 This keeps things simple in the NuGet packages, you do not want every possible combination of targets as that would become massive.

+It you need to know where these Portable Profiles are documented, that actually is a hard question.
+I use a tool to enumerate all of the assemblies in
+C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETPortable\v4.5 looking into their metadata and I find 46 distinct profiles.
+The information relating to profile 259 is as follows:
+-"fullName": ".NETPortable,Version=v4.5,Profile=Profile259",
+-"displayName": ".NET Portable Subset (.NET Framework 4.5, Windows 8, Windows Phone 8.1, Windows Phone Silverlight 8)", -"profileName": "Profile259", -"supportedByVisualStudio2013": true,
+-...

+So it would appear that switching to Profile 259 should not impact developers still using Visual Studio 2013.

 In summary: the removal of the WP 8.0 SDK means you need to base everything on a new PCL profile that now also includes Windows 8 and Windows Phone 8.1 as Targets.
 You don't have add the additional Windows 8 target as a project to your solution though.